coocos/k8s-k3d-notes/README.md

 {"host":"example-deployment-5b55f4c96-c86cm","ip":"10.42.1.24"}
 ```

-Once this rollout has completed, the previous ReplicaSet and pods are gone.
+Once this rollout has completed, the previous ReplicaSet and its pods are gone.
 You can check the status of the rollout like this:

 ```shell
 $ kubectl rollout status deployment/example-deployment